MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Introduction

-The definition of absolute space, time and motion always suffers from circular reasoning.
-In Newtonian mechanics, absolute space is defined as the frame absent of inertial forces (also referred to as fictitious forces, which come from our choice of reference frame that is rotating in absolute space), but the absence of inertial forces is used to prove and identify the existence of absolute space in Newton's rotating bucket of water experiment.
-According to Newton's first law of motion, an object moves inertially if it is free from outside influences, but the fact that it is free of outside influences is inferred only by observing that it moves inertially.
-In Special Relativity, light travels at the same speed in all inertial frames and absolute acceleration is defined relative to inertial frames, but inertial frames are defined as frames absent of acceleration (accelerometers always measure acceleration with respect to a reference frame of calibration, which could be non-inertial).
-If a body is measured to have acceleration in one inertial frame, all other inertial frames will agree that it is accelerating.
+The definition of absolute space, time, and motion suffer from circular reasoning.
+In Newtonian mechanics, absolute space is defined as the frame absent of inertial forces (also referred to as fictitious forces, which come from our choice of reference frame), but the absence of inertial forces is used to prove and identify the existence of absolute space in Newton's rotating bucket of water experiment.
+According to Newton's first law of motion, an object moves inertially if it is free from outside influences, but the fact that it is free from outside influences is inferred only by observing that it moves inertially.
+How can the inertial system be unequivocally identified?
+In Special Relativity (SR), light is measured to travel at the same speed in all inertial frames, and absolute acceleration is defined relative to inertial frames.
+But inertial frames are defined as frames absent of acceleration, and accelerometers always measure acceleration with respect to a reference frame of calibration that must be assumed to be inertial in the first place.